DateTime.TryParseExact Method (String, String, IFormatProvider, DateTimeStyles, DateTime)

-Converts the specified string representation of a date and time to its DateTime equivalent using the specified format, culture-specific format information, and style.
-The format of the string representation must match the specified format exactly.
+Converts the specified string representation of a date and time to its DateTime equivalent using the specified array of formats, culture-specific format information, and style.
+The format of the string representation must match at least one of the specified formats exactly.
 The method returns a value that indicates whether the conversion succeeded.

 Assembly: mscorlib (in mscorlib.dll)

-A string containing a date and time to convert.
+A string that contains a date and time to convert.

-An IFormatProvider object that supplies culture-specific formatting information about s.
+An object that supplies culture-specific format information about s.

-A bitwise combination of one or more enumeration values that indicate the permitted format of s.
+A bitwise combination of enumeration values that indicates the permitted format of s.
+A typical value to specify is DateTimeStyles.None.

-true if s was converted successfully; otherwise, false.
+true if the s parameter was converted successfully; otherwise, false.

-The format parameter contains a pattern that corresponds to the expected format of the s parameter.
-The pattern in the format parameter consists of one or more custom format specifiers from the Custom Date and Time Format Strings table, or a single standard format specifier, which identifies a predefined pattern, from the Standard Date and Time Format Strings table.
+The formats parameter contains an array of patterns, one of which s must match exactly if the parse operation is to succeed.
+The patterns in the formats parameter consist of one or more custom format specifiers from the Custom Date and Time Format Strings table, or a single standard format specifier, which identifies a predefined pattern, from the Standard Date and Time Format Strings table.

 If you do not use date or time separators in a custom format pattern, use the invariant culture for the provider parameter and the widest form of each custom format specifier.
 For example, if you want to specify hours in the pattern, specify the wider form, "HH", instead of the narrower form, "H".